 And affordable it is; this is the cheapest DSLR Canon has ever delivered.
-Even so, it still works with the same Canon lenses that you can use with models higher up in the EOS family, and incorporate the beginner-oriented features that have made the company's previous entry-level DSLRs so successful.
+Even so, it still works with the same Canon lenses that you can use with models higher up in the EOS family, and incorporates the beginner-oriented features that have made the company's previous entry-level DSLRs so successful.

 Read more: The 10 best entry-level cameras right now (opens in new tab)